-No matter how large or small or long or short an activity is, it burns energy.
-Simple enough.
+No matter how large or small or long or short an activity is, it requires additional energy.

 3. When you eat food, it costs energy to digest and absorb.

-This is known as the thermic effect of food, or TEF.
+This is known as the thermic effect of food (TEF).

-So…when you sum the energy your body burns to stay alive (BMR) and the energy burned through physical activity and digesting and absorbing food…you arrive at your TDEE.
+When you sum the energy your body burns to stay alive (BMR) and the energy burned through physical activity and digesting and absorbing food . . . you arrive at your TDEE.

 And if that sounds complicated, don’t worry.
 It’s not.
 You don’t have to dust off your college algebra or take an Excel tutorial.

 Metabolic researchers have already done all the heavy lifting for us and boiled it down to simple arithmetic.

 The first step in calculating your TDEE is calculating your BMR.

 There are several equations for this, but I recommend the Katch-McArdle variant, which looks like this: